|

 us to see the short comings in our dogs as well as their strengths.

-Dabo (Ben) Pöttmes with a couple of Sharptail grouse taken in the
+Dabo (Ben) Pöttmes with a couple of Sharptail

 |